 Hip Ventrogluteal Muscle

-Of all the injection sites, this is the safest for anyone above seven months old.
+This site is recommended for anyone above seven months old.
 That’s because it’s large and has fewer nerves and major blood vessels.
 Fewer nerves and vessels mean there’s a lower risk of injury during the injection.

 Buttocks Dorsogluteal Muscles

-The buttocks muscles are no longer the preferred injection site due to the high risk of injuring the sciatic nerve.
+The muscles of the buttocks are no longer the preferred injection site due to the high risk of injuring the sciatic nerve.
 Damaging the nerve can cause reduced mobility of the leg.

-The National Institute of Health recommends injecting vaccinations, including flu shots, into the anterolateral muscle in the thigh, or the deltoid muscle in the arm.
-The Center for Disease Control (CDC) has similar recommendations – Anterolateral thigh muscle for children under three years, and deltoid arm muscle for anyone above three years old.
+The National Institute of Health recommends vaccinating adults in the deltoid muscle in the arm.
+The Center for Disease Control (CDC) also recommends the deltoid arm muscle for anyone above three years old.

 - Tingling or numbness at the injection site